DigiNode-Tools/diginode-tools/README.md

 The recommended setup for this is a **Raspberry Pi 4 8Gb** running **Raspberry Pi OS Lite 64-bit**.

-For more information, visit: https://diginode.digibyte.help
+For more information, visit: https://diginode.digibyte.help (website coming soon)

 ## Disclaimer